Girl from Nowhere

 Girl from Nowhere (เด็กใหม่; RTGS: Dek Mai; lit.
 New Girl) is a Thai mystery thriller anthology television series created by studio SOUR Bangkok and starring actress Chicha "Kitty" Amatayakul in the lead role.

 The first season was released on August 8, 2018, on GMM 25.
 A second season was released globally on Netflix on May 7, 2021, which exposed the show to international fame.
 It has hit number one on the currently most watched Netflix shows in Thailand, Vietnam and the Philippines, while also ranking in the top 10 in countries around the world such as Brazil.
 The show has been critically acclaimed for the usage of unconventional storytelling and takes on modern high school society.

 Premise

 The plot revolves around Nanno, an enigmatic girl who transfers to different private schools in Thailand and exposes the students and faculty's stories of lies, secrets, and hypocrisy.
 Nanno on occasion lies to provoke others.
-She is revealed to be an immortal entity, punishing wrongdoers for their crimes and misdeeds.
-In Season 2, Nanno meets her match in newfound rival Yuri, who has a different, more revenge focused ideology and wants to take over Nanno's duties.
+She is revealed to be a mischievous immortal entity, punishing wrongdoers for their crimes and misdeeds.
+In Season 2, Nanno meets her match in newfound rival Yuri, who has a different, more revenge-focused ideology and wants to take over Nanno's duties.